scottgal/mostlylucid.dse/docs/WORKFLOW_REUSE.md

 ## Overview

-The Code Evolver system now includes **automatic workflow reuse** to avoid regenerating code for questions it has already solved.
+The mostlylucid DiSE system now includes **automatic workflow reuse** to avoid regenerating code for questions it has already solved.
 All artifacts (functions, workflows, nodes, tools) are stored in **Qdrant vector database** for efficient semantic search and retrieval.

 ## Key Features Implemented